 Our participating plan aims to offer a competitive long term return to policyholders and at the same time generate a reasonable profit to shareholders.
-We aim to ensure a fair sharing of profits between policyholders and shareholders, in which we have set a target profit sharing ratio (that is the proportion of profit we target to share with the policyholders).
-Please refer to Appendix I for more details.
+We aim to ensure a fair sharing of profits between policyholders and shareholders.

 In principle, all experience gains/ losses, measured against the best estimate assumptions, are attributable to the policyholders, with the main exception that expense gains/losses are not passed to the policyholders.
 Shareholders will absorb any gains/losses when actual expenses deviate from what was originally expected.